PostHog/posthog.com/contents/handbook/growth/sales/new-sales.md

 Hooray!
 This is defined as when the contract is signed by _everyone_.
 'They're about to sign' - NOT CLOSED.
 'I've sent a DocuSign' - NOT CLOSED EITHER.

-Once the contract is signed, add it to the [signed contracts folder](https://drive.google.com/drive/folders/1ccWPIrY9dXwrzJwppFI2pm3kFIcOb8j8) and get them set up with [billing](/handbook/growth/sales/billing).
+Once the contract is signed, it lives in PandaDoc.
+Next step - get them set up with [billing](/handbook/growth/sales/billing).

 Now it's time to set up an onboarding plan.
 We will templatize this, but for now you should send them something in the first week that includes: